yearn/yearn-devdocs/docs/security/index.md

 Trusting `Governance` to be honest is a pre-requisite in order to be able to trust Yearn's vaults.

 Modifications to these design decisions can be proposed in the forum through [Yearn's governance process](https://gov.yearn.finance/t/yip-61-governance-2-0/10460).

+## Testing

+Vault tests are done using brownie and the [ganache CLI](https://trufflesuite.com/docs/ganache/) development network.

+To see test coverage you can have a look at the [CI](https://github.com/yearn/yearn-vaults/actions/workflows/test.yaml) you must look for a run that runs `Run build test_duration`.
+The tests are run once a month together to compute the duration cache, then they are split into several test pipelines to speed up testing.